1929 Alfa Romeo 6C 1750SS 3rd Series Supercharged

 One of around 50 original Supercharged 3rd Series 1750SS’s.
 Original “Threesome” coachwork by James Young to the design of UK concessionaire Freddie Stiles.
 Research would suggest there were perhaps 4 or 5 cars with similar bodies – one other example resides in the Simeone Museum in the U.S.

-The car has a well -documented history, including period photographs.
-It was later owned by Patrick Motors and was also the subject of a glowing “Autocar” magazine article in 1949.
-Original buff logbook records ownership in the 1950’s and the last owner purchased the car from John Le Sage in 1964.
+The car has a well – documented history, including more period photographs and was also the subject of a glowing “Autocar” magazine article in 1949.
+Original buff logbook records ownership through the 1950’s, including well-known Alfisti Laurence Sawers, and the last owner purchased the car from John Le Sage in 1964.
 He used the car regularly in VSCC competition throughout his ownership and it is well-known to the pre-war section of the Alfa Romeo Club.
 His ownership is also recorded in Peter Hull & Luigi Fusi’s 1968 book on the 1750.

 A supercharged 1750SS is one of the archetypical pre-war sportscars and the model enjoyed enormous competition success in period.
 Today, they are welcomed at all of the World’s most prestigious events and feature in most of the World’s significant collections.